thim81/openapi-format/readme.md

 To quickly standardize OpenAPI documents there is support for generating the operationIds and apply casing rules for consistency.

 The CLI can split large OpenAPI documents into modular, multi-file structures for easier management.
-For upgrades, the openapi-format CLI offers the option to convert an OpenAPI 3.0 document to OpenAPI 3.1.
+For upgrades, the openapi-format CLI offers the option to convert an OpenAPI 3.0 or 3.1 document to OpenAPI 3.1 or 3.2.

 With the newly added OpenAPI Overlay support, users can overlay changes onto existing OpenAPI documents, to extend and customize the OpenAPI document.